schristo/kinisis-rss.github.io/index.md

 ## Welcome to the 'kinisis DSS' RSS newsfeed

-The site serves as a window to the 'kinisis DSS' news about the progress made on the deployment of the platform, and on traffic/infrastructure-related news for Cyprus.
+The site serves as a window to the '**_kinisis DSS_**' news about the progress made on the deployment of the platform, and on traffic/infrastructure-related news for Cyprus.

 The site includes an RSS/Atom newsfeed for the 'kinisis' Decision Support System, currently in development.
 The platform collects, processes and archives (providing chronological and spatial access) to urban mobility, urban-infrastructure conditon assessment, air-quality and metereology data in Cyprus, providing several dashboards and APIs.